scanny/python-pptx/doc/index.rst

     title.text = "Hello, World!"
     subtitle.text = "python-pptx was here!"

-    pkg.save('test.pptx')
+    prs.save('test.pptx')

-The documentation is under development alongside the code, so what you'll find here is a bit spotty and likely incorrect in some places.
+The documentation is under development alongside the code, so what you'll find here may be a bit spotty and is likely incorrect in some places.
 Until a few more features are filled out, the code should be the final reference.

 ----